Railroad switch: Outside slip

-Due to the disadvantages over both the double inside slip switch and the scissors crossover, double outside slip switches are only used in rare, specific cases.

 Crossover

 A crossover is a pair of switches that connects two parallel rail tracks, allowing a train on one track to cross over to the other.
 Like the switches themselves, crossovers can be described as either facing or trailing.

-When two crossovers are present in opposite directions, one after the other, the four-switch configuration is called a double crossover.
-If the crossovers in different directions overlap to form an ×, it is dubbed a scissors crossover, scissors crossing, or just scissors; or, due to the diamond in the center, a diamond crossover.
-This makes for a very compact track layout at the expense of using a level junction.
+When two crossovers are present in opposite directions, one after the other, the four-switch configuration is called a universal crossover.
+If the crossovers overlap to form an × in the center, it is called a double crossover, a scissors crossover, or just scissors; due to requiring a diamond crossing in the center, it is also sometimes known as a diamond crossover.
+This makes for a very compact track layout, but requires more maintenance and is more expensive to produce.

 In a setup where each of the two tracks normally carries trains of only one direction, a crossover can be used either to detour "wrong-rail" around an obstruction or to reverse direction.
 A crossover can also join two tracks of the same direction, possibly a pair of local and express tracks, and allow trains to switch from one to the other.

 On a crowded system, routine use of crossovers (or switches in general) will reduce throughput, as use of the switch blocks multiple tracks.
 For this reason, on some high-capacity rapid transit systems, crossovers between local and express tracks are not used during normal rush hour service, and service patterns are planned around use of the usually flying junctions at each end of the local-express line.